 Tomorrow marks the 9th annual international Data Privacy Day, celebrated across the US, Canada and Europe.
 First conceived as 'Data Protection Day' to commemorate the 1981 signing of Convention 108- the first legally binding international treaty dealing with privacy and data protection- the annual event is aimed at encouraging awareness and education for consumers about the use of their personal data, and getting businesses to open up and be honest in return.

 But just how much have we as an international community learnt about data privacy since 2007?
-The day's tagline of 'respecting privacy, safeguarding data and enabling trust' couldn't be more ironic in the post-Swowden era when mass data breaches, privacy rows and snooping revelations seem to have become weekly occurances.
+The day's tagline of 'respecting privacy, safeguarding data and enabling trust' couldn't be more ironic in the post-Snowden era when mass data breaches, privacy rows and snooping revelations seem to have become weekly occurrences.
 We've got cookies and tracking codes stalking our every move, and we take it for granted that whole business models are based on the buying and selling of an individual's information online.

 We've learnt that governments could be willingly flaunting our rights to privacy in exchange for security protection, and that whole ecosystems of hackers and criminals are poised to exploit our digital lives for reasons even less benevolent.

 Looking back at 2014, we saw an alarming number of data breaches which showed no signs of slowing down throughout the year.
 High profile breaches included brands such as Domino’s Pizza, Dropbox, eBay and the Central European Bank.
 The Breach Level Index showed that in the first half of 2014, there were 559 breaches worldwide with 175m customer records stolen, a figure that went up by 233% year on year from 2013.